tmf-map/docsite/docs/css/6.responsive-design/responsive-adaptive.md

 sidebar_label: Responsive & Adaptive
 ---

-import Img from '../../../src/components/Img'
+import Img from '../../../src/components/Img';

 Online demo: http://www.liquidapsive.com

 ## Basic Concept

 Before introduction on responsive and adaptive design, let's start by Static and Liquid which are basis of responsive and adaptive design.

 ### Static

 Static layouts are the traditional web: one design that sits in the center of the page and requires horizontal scrolling if the window is too small for it.
-[M dot sites](https://www.verticalrail.com/kb/mobile-website-design-what-is-an-m-dot-site/) *(m. site is a website that's specifically designed for mobile devices, and exists on a separate subdomain)* are the traditional answer to this, providing a wholly separate site for a lower resolution - and all the work of creating a separate site.
+[M dot sites](https://www.verticalrail.com/kb/mobile-website-design-what-is-an-m-dot-site/) _(m. site is a website that's specifically designed for mobile devices, and exists on a separate subdomain)_ are the traditional answer to this, providing a wholly separate site for a lower resolution - and all the work of creating a separate site.

 <Img src='https://cosmos-x.oss-cn-hangzhou.aliyuncs.com/Static-Design.gif'/>